tendermint/spec/spec/abci/abci.md

 ## Connections

-ABCI applications can run either within the same _process_ as the Tendermint state-machine replication engine _or_ as a separate process from the state-machine replication engine.
+ABCI applications can run either within the _same_ process as the Tendermint state-machine replication engine, or as a _separate_ process from the state-machine replication engine.
 When run within the same process, Tendermint will call the ABCI application methods directly as typical Go method calls.
 When Tendermint and the ABCI application are run as separate processes, Tendermint opens a set of connections